YGAO359/YGAO359.github.io/README.md

 For myself, this homepage is the table of contents, giving me a quick guide of important but infrequent-used methods.

-For others, I hope you can find what you want, either my technical resume or tips.
+For others, I hope you can find what you want.

 ### Table of Contents:
 1. Applied Machine Learning in Python